thompsonresearch/RandomR/README.md

-Random .R scripts which may be useful for researchers
+Random .R and .Py scripts which may be useful for researchers